Staffing Up: How Contractors Can Cope With the Labor Shortage

 - Embrace technology.
 Use the latest technology to streamline your organization.
 Construction software and mobile devices can help your team get answers right away, and ensure you are allocating your resources in the most effective way.
 Incorporating technology also makes your company more appealing to younger workers.

 - Choose materials wisely.
 Advanced materials translate to better workability and faster, easier and safer installation for workers.
-For example, LP® SmartSide® engineered wood siding is strong and lighter weight for less breakage and frustration on the job site.
+For example, LP® SmartSide® engineered wood siding is durable, weighs less than some siding options, and is easy to handle on the job site.
 Use of advanced materials and ongoing installation training also builds your reputation as a quality company that does quality work.

 - Develop new recruitment strategies.
 Use social media platforms to find and engage with younger candidates.
 To attract high-quality candidates that will be a good long-term investment for your company, revise your interview process to include questions that assess the candidate’s learning capacity.